 Safety Measures - Visitor Guidelines

-We are encouraged by the 22 February announcement that the government hopes to be able to remove all legal limits on social contact from 21 June.
-We continue to remain vigilant to all updates to government guidelines and will alter our plans accordingly.
+We are encouraged by the 10 May announcement that the roadmap is on track and the government hopes to be able to remove all legal limits on social contact from 21 June.
+However, we continue to remain vigilant to all updates to government guidelines, and will alter our plans accordingly.

-Below is a set of guidelines which we will implement if appropriate.
+We are ready with a set of guidelines (below) which we will implement where appropriate.

 Please note that this is a live page and any intended changes will be outlined here as they happen, and guidelines may be given on the day.
 In some cases, where it is deemed safe to do so, it may be possible to remove some of these measures, or more may be added.